Ahdaf Soueif: 2019 Princess Margriet Award acceptance speech

 We need to liberate Europe from the confines of received geography, of constructed race, and allow her to expand into the best and richest part of her history.
 In her history, Europe has never stood alone, wars have waxed and waned, but legitimate exchange, trade and cultural influence have flowed steadily.
 Language bears the marks of that, and so do painting and sculpture and music and architecture and fashion and cuisine.

-You in the ECF see Culture as a force for positive change – let that change be to recognise and expand the common ground.
+You in the European Cultural Foundation see Culture as a force for positive change – let that change be to recognise and expand the common ground.
 Think of the common ground as a massive Venn diagram.
 Its basic assumption is that people are not identical.
 Its other basic assumption is that there will always be areas where humans will overlap: areas of their experience, their ambition, their skill, their passion, their sorrow.
 Art and culture recognise these areas, expand them, and even work to create empathy with those outside them too.

 What is at stake here is saving human life on this planet.
 I, personally, will not be around to live either the extinction or the salvation.
 And yet I care.
 Not just about my grandchild, not just the tug at my heart as I watch the millions of schoolchildren defending their right to exist on this planet.
 When I let images stream into my mind I see cobbled streets and mellow buildings and pretty bridges, I see huge old-style cinemas and covered marketplaces – images from cities that I’ve loved, the footprint of humankind forming itself into societies on this earth.